 For Zoning Verification Letters, we use a standard letter response.
 If you wish to include a specific language or information on the letter, please specify that in your letter request.
 It takes 1-2 weeks to process this type of request.

-Please make sure to include a check for the required amount.
-Please refer to the Planning Department Fee Schedule available at our website; see Section 6 – Miscellaneous Fees, Item J.
+Please make sure to include a check for the required amount, as indicated in the Fee Schedule, available at our website (see Section 5 – Miscellaneous Fees, Item J).

 If you do not have access to a computer, our Fee Schedule is also available at the Planning Information Center (PIC) located at the First Floor, 1660 Mission Street, San Francisco, CA 94103; Telephone Number: (415) 558-6377.